Joint Custody vs Legal Guardianship: What’s the difference?

 • The emotional and mental state of the child(ren) and parents.

-• The environment the parent or guardian is able to provide.
+• The environment the parent or guardian can provide.

 Related Blogs